If your ferret escapes there are a number of strategies that you can employ to increase your chances of having them return safely.

 Notify Veterinary Clinics and Shelters

-Contact your veterinarian, other local veterinary clinics in your own community, surrounding communities, and all of the 24-hour veterinary hospitals in the area, advising them that you have lost your ferret and to contact you if any information becomes available.
+Contact your veterinarian, other local veterinary clinics in your own community (especially those that see ferrets), surrounding communities, and all of the 24-hour veterinary hospitals in the area, advising them that you have lost your ferret and to contact you if any information becomes available.
 Provide each organization with a copy of your lost poster.

 To create a lost report in Calgary, call the City of Calgary Animal Services at 311, the Ferret Rescue & Education Society at (403) 567-3737 and the Calgary Humane Society at (403) 205-4455.
 Visit the Calgary Humane Society website every few days to check for any ferrets that have been turned in to their facility.